Skip to main content

 • Family heirlooms: Ancestral pieces carrying generational blessings

-• Modern additions: 30% include Western-style jewelry
+• Modern additions: Some couples include Western-style jewelry

 Mongolian Wedding Rings - Unique Symbolism